DHDev0/Muzero-unplugged/README.md

 Key features :
 - The Demonstration buffer, which is a collection of expert demonstrations that guide the agent's learning.
 These demonstrations can come from human players or other agents.
-- The Reanalyze buffer, which is a collection of agents' demonstrations
+- The Reanalyze buffer, which is a collection of agents' demonstrations.
 - The introduction of these two new buffers allows the algorithm to work with environments that do not have a simulator, or to reduce the amount of simulation needed as it does not need to wait for the simulator to generate new states.
 - The ability to create your own expert demonstrations by experimenting with the simulation.